 3. You Might End Up Working Like Normal Days

-This is true especially for Mamas who can’t stand seeing the toys all over the place, or the house being very cluttered and disorganized.
+This is true, especially for Mamas who can’t stand seeing the toys all over the place, or the house is very cluttered and disorganized.

 How to Make Your Staycation More Enjoyable

-The best way to make your family’s staycation more enjoyable is to have a plan.
+The best way to make your family’s staycation more enjoyable is to plan ahead!

-Ask each family members on what they prefer, so, you can make a schedule of activities based on their interests.
+Ask each family member on what they prefer, so, you can make a list and schedule of activities based on their interests.
+This will help you avoid any last-minute headaches.

 Final Thoughts on The Pros and Cons of Staycation

-A staycation can be a great way to relax, enjoy and spend quality time with your family, just like vacation.
-It can be a perfect escape from the hustle and bustle of everyday life without the need to travel far.
+A staycation can be a great way to relax, enjoy and spend quality time with your family, just like a vacation.
+It can be a perfect breather from your family’s hectic schedule without the need to travel far.

 By avoiding the cons of staycation as much as possible, a family staycation can be a great vacation from the comfort of your home!